kkotkkio/css-blend-image-color/README.md

 background-image: url(image.jpg);
 background-color: #8f1313;
 ```

-But, Black and white don't apply blend.
+But, Black and white are seen like to not applied blend.
 These is just seen only original color.

 So, I set black to #333.
 This is bright a little more than #000(black).